 anchor Description

-This program will provide for phased upgrades and modernization of computer aided dispatch (CAD), law enforcement records management system (RMS), and voice radio systems used primarily by the County's public safety first responder agencies including Police, Fire and Rescue, Sheriff, Corrections and Rehabilitation, and Emergency Management and Homeland Security.
-The modernization will include replacement of the current CAD/RMS system, replacement of public safety mobile and portable radios, upgrade of non-public safety mobile and portable radios, and replacement of core voice radio communications infrastructure.
+The Public Safety System Modernization project will include replacement of the current CAD/RMS system, replacement of public safety mobile and portable radios, upgrade of non-public safety mobile and portable radios, and replacement of core voice radio communications infrastructure.
 The previously approved Fire Station Alerting System Upgrades project (CIP #451000) was transferred to this project in order to coordinate the upgrades with the new CAD system.
 The alerting system upgrades will modernize the fire station alerting systems at 43 existing work sites, maintaining the ability to notify fire and rescue stations of emergencies.
 The alerting system, including audible and data signals, is essential for the notification of an emergency and the dispatch of appropriate response units from the County.
 As voice, data, and video are beginning to converge to a single platform, this project will provide a pathway to a modern public safety support infrastructure that will enable the County to leverage technology advances and provide efficient and reliable systems for first responders.
 This project will follow the methodologies and strategies presented in the Public Safety Systems Modernization (PSSM) plan completed in July 2009.

 anchorEstimated Schedule

 The infrastructure update for the Public Safety Radio System was completed in March 2021.
-The installation of the desktop radio consoles for the Alternate Emergency Communications Center and CAD A3 integration will be completed by the end of FY24.
-The Law Enforcement Records Management System (LE-RMS) is in the preliminary implementation stages.
+The installation of the desktop radio consoles for the Alternate Emergency Communications Center and CAD A3 integration was completed in FY24.

 anchor Justification